Read on for everything you need to know about planning and installing your aerial dance home rigging.

 First, let’s discuss some examples of unsafe rigging at home.

-– Using eyebolts that screw into a ceiling joist or stud.
+– Using eye screws that screw into a ceiling joist or stud.
 These are not rated for human loads.

 We once had a 9-year-old student practicing on bed sheets hung by the stair rails.
 Sadly, the railing failed, and she suffered extensive injury from falling directly onto her head.
 She was “only” 4 feet off the ground.

-While they may seem secure, these types of rigging methods can easily fail as they aren’t rated for aerial loads.
+While they may seem secure, these types of rigging methods can easily fail as they aren’t rated for dynamic aerial forces.
 For aerial acrobatics, a rig point must have a load capacity of no less than 2000 lbs, preferably more (up to 5,000 as an OSHA standard for fall arrest systems).
 So much more than a person’s weight comes into play when one is spinning, climbing, dropping, sliding, etc. Read more about dynamic loads and aerial movement.